 - Reflection is 'Meditation' shorn of the capital initial letter 'M'.
-Reflection and Meditation used to be much the same thing but particularly since the 'sixties there has been a flow into Western thought of Eastern ideas, so Meditation has become practically a separate tuype of cult. - Reflection can be so much more than a sweet to suck at whim.
-Sometimes one even may not like what it reveals. - There are different ways to reflect, whether intellectual or ruminative. - There is so much to reflect on, whether Practical or Theoretical. - Reflection for instance encourages us to dwell on fascinating subjects which we often tend to take for granted: the world.... who we are...why we are here....what we believe. - The mentality required for Reflection can enhance practical wisdom. - You can actively rather than lethargically relax; you can do the same with reflection. - It can help identify realistic plans and reshape behaviour patterns and much besides that is in line with worthwhile purposes of society and the way we live our own lives.
+Reflection and Meditation used to be much the same thing but particularly since the 'sixties and a flow into Western thought of ideas of the East, Meditation has been hived off almost into being a separate tuype of cult. - Reflection can be so much more than a sweetie to suck at whim.
+Sometimes one even may not like what it reveals. - There are different ways to reflect, whether intellectual or ruminative. - There is so much to reflect on, whether Practical or Theoretical. - Reflection for instance encourages us to dwell on fascinating subjects we often tend to take for granted: the world.... who we are...why we are here....what we believe. - The mentality required for Reflection can enhance practical wisdom. - You can actively rather than lethargically relax; you can do the same with reflection. - It can help identify realistic plans and reshape behaviour patterns and much besides that is in line with worthwhile purposes of society and the way we live our own lives.

-People devote time and energy to things that, in the great scheme of things, are not so important.
+People devote time and energy to things that, in the scheme of things, are not so important.

 The idea of 'Reflection' being important in itself can help ameliorate a too-fast pace of life.
-At times, something may be awry in our lifestyles as we rush from hither to yon.
-People increasingly plead 'I want time for myself'.
-The passing of a leisured lifestyle can be seen in countless ways; in, say, the cessation of letter writing which necessitates time for delivery and pause for reflection on how to react.
-It is one of the ways that have cause a change in how people see and live life.
+Something at times may be awry in our lifestyles as we rush from hither to yon.
+People increasingly plead that 'I want time for myself'.
+The passing of a leisured lifestyle can be seen in countless ways; in, say, the lapse in writing of letters with time for delivery and pause for reflection on how to react.
+It is one of the ways that has made for a shift in how people see and live life.
 Time spent in reflection should be encouraged especially today.
 The proposed alterations in thinking or habits may be marginal but from acorns do oak trees grow - a variant of the '1% rule' that 'small compounded improvements lead to significant overall gains.'

 Health warning: Reflection is only for those who have the time for it.
-For those dealing with overwhelming pressure on their time, such as issues of life and death.
-Reflection can be seen as a luxury.
-No one is asked to lay down his sword in deadly combat and tell the guy about to spear him: 'Do hold on a mo!
+For those dealing with overwhelming pressure on their time, life and death matters say, Reflection can be seen as a luxury.
+No one is asked to lay down a sword in a deadly combat and tell the guy about to spear you: 'Do hold on a mo!
 I've gotta get out my reflection mat; it's 'that' time of day!'
-But it is to be embraced where possible as a flower of civilised life as are music or literature, apart from such advantages as may appear in these pages.
-If nothing else, it may well be beneficial to let the saying 'Look Before you Leap' take root in the mind and forestall thoughts that evade the importance of this and similar sayings just because they are well known.
+But it is to be embraced where possible as a flower of the civilised life as is music or literature, apart from advantages as may appear in these pages.
+If nothing else, it may well be of profit to let the saying 'Look Before your Leap' take root in the mind and forestall thoughts sliding away from the importance of that and similar saws just because they are well known.